Parking At Dublin Airport

 Our goal is to keep wild birds out of captivity whenever possible.
 In their own familiar world is where they stress least and heal fastest.
 We can help them best by slightly and quietly affecting their situation to help their chances of success.
 The best rescues are when the birds never know we have helped them.

-If you are requesting our advice about a found bird, BEFORE you take the bird into your care we ask that you send a photo of the bird in question or your situation and general location so we can quickly help to identify the species and the best approach for helping them.
-Taking birds in is always the LAST resort.
-Before doing this, please email us at BirdmanLV@aol.com or through our Nevada Bird Rescue facebook page.
+If you are requesting our advice about a found bird, BEFORE you take the bird into your care we ask that you send us a photo of the bird in question or the general location so we can quickly help to identify the species, its environment, and the best step for helping them.
+Taking birds into human hands lowers the bird’s chances of life in the wild and therefore is always considered a LAST resort.
+Before capturing any bird, please text us at 702-896-4274 or email us at NevadaBirdRescue.org.
 Use the word RESCUE in the subject line.
-Emailed requests for advice which include a photo and location of the found bird will be answered asap.
+Emailed/texted requests for advice which include a photo and location of the found bird will be answered asap.

 The following basic response information can help you with the initial bird rescue steps: